 Delete unused apps

-A lot of times we end up downloading apps that we rarely or barely use, which makes our devices cluttered and confusing.
+Often, we end up downloading apps that we rarely or barely use, which makes our devices cluttered and confusing.
 A better option is to sift through your apps and find the ones you no longer use or find distracting and delete them immediately.

 It’s true, the more appealing your device is, the more you would want to use it.
 To counter this, Apple has included an option in its settings called ‘GrayScale’, which turns the device grey-ish and unattractive when enabled.

 To enable this, go to Settings > General > Accessibility > Display Accommodations > Colour Filters, and enable it.
 Once done, a drop-down menu will show up, choose ‘Greyscale’ from the options.

 Alternately, you can also assign a shortcut to enable greyscale (triple-click Home Button).
 To do this, go to Settings > General > Accessibility Shortcut, and select ‘Colour Filters’.
 Now, every time you triple-click the Home Button, your device will apply the grey color filter.